scuzzydude/asimov/asimov.md

 The divisiveness is simple.
 It is what I value.
 I might get called some nasty names passing through LAX wearing my Altuve jersey.
 If I ever show my face and Rockets colors in Madison Square Garden, I will probably get my ass kicked, or more likely, spat upon.
 Next time I try to go to Canada, I'll probably get detained at the border and be forced to listen to *Tom Sawyer* on a loop, eyes pried open ala *A Clockwork Orange* and forced to watch curling.
 And while I'm a peace-loving person, *nothing to kill or die for*, no war and all that, if I happen to cross paths with John Stockton down at the Wal-Mart, I might have to stick my leg out for an old man trip, it would be a bit of instant karmic justice.[^70]

-Here's what isn't going to happen.
+Here's what isn't going to happen;

 The Mayor of Los Angeles is not going send a mechanized brigade of troops to Houston, surround Minute Maid Park, and forcibly take a shirtless José Altuve hostage.
 New York City is not going shell downtown Houston with nerve gas and send a squad of SEALs to replace *The Dream's* sculpture in front of the house he built with a statue of Spike Lee.
 The British are not going nuke Austin after Governor McConaughey signs his first executive order declaring all members of Led Zeppelin not honorary, but actual Texans.